-Subscribe to our mailing list for the latest information on news and events A Tourism Experience: Victoria
+Subscribe to our santa claus subscription list for the latest information on Christmas and Holiday Season news and events A Tourism Experience: Victoria

-Subscribe to our mailing list for the latest information on news and events A Tourism Experience: Victoria
+Subscribe to our santa claus subscription list for the latest information on Christmas and Holiday Season news and events A Tourism Experience: Victoria

 At Deep Cove Winery, we take pride in our small lot, hand-crafted wines.
 Each bottle is hand made and bottled on-site to ensure our standard of high quality.
 Enjoy some wine in the tasting room.